Fort Shafter: History

 Fort Shafter is the oldest military base on Oahu and celebrated its 100th birthday on 22 June 2007.

 Fort Shafter has been home to the senior Army headquarters in Hawaii for a century.
-Construction began in 1905 on the ahupua'a of Kahauiki, former Hawaiian crown lands that were ceded to the United States government after annexation.
+Construction began in 1905 on the ahupua'a of Kahauiki, former Hawaiian crown lands that were illegally ceded to the United States government by the Republic of Hawai'i after annexation without consent from the original stewards, the Hawaiian Royal Family.
 When the post opened in 1907, it was named for Major General William Rufus Shafter (1835–1906), who led the United States expedition to Cuba in 1898.

 Palm Circle was laid out as a cantonment for an infantry battalion.
 The barracks and officers' quarters were arranged around a parade field ringed by royal palms.
 The first unit stationed at the new post was the 2d Battalion, 20th Infantry Regiment.

 Fort Shafter gradually spread out from Palm Circle.
 Tripler General Hospital once stood where the highway intersection is today (the hospital moved to its present location in 1948).
 In 1914, a regimental-sized cantonment area was constructed (near Richardson Theater).
 The Hawaiian Ordnance Depot was built in 1917 as a separate post (near today's post exchange).
 In 1921, the Hawaiian Department moved to Fort Shafter from downtown Honolulu.
 Finally, a new area was constructed in 1940 for Signal Corps elements.